-Back in the mid-1980s, riding a significant wave of reflection triggered by the 1983 USled invasion of Grenada, the overriding issue of debate was security for those islands still enamoured of decolonization (e.g. Alford, 1984; Commonwealth Consultative Group, 1985; Diggines, 1985; Harden, 1985; Lyon, 1985).
-There was no 'small is beautiful' rhetoric here, but, rather, dark talk of extreme vulnerability - even nonviability - for such small island states.
-Their economies were often dimissed in a similarly scathing manner.
-In a journal editorial, the raison d'être for small states and the motley 'left-overs' of empire was reduced half-humorously to: 'casino countries, tax havens, sheep stations, bauxite plants, air bases, tourist traps, oilwells with surrounds, banana plantations and nutmeg groves' (Editorial, The Round Table, 1984, p.
+By now it should be obvious how far matters have moved on from 1984 when The Round Table issued its last (and only) thematic issue on sub-national island jurisdictions (and small states).
+At that time, riding a significant wave of reflection triggered by the US-led invasion of Grenada the year before, the issue then was security for islands still enamoured with decolonization.
+In the editorial for that issue, the raison d'être for small states and the motley 'left-overs' of empire was reduced half-humourously to: "casino countries, tax havens, sheep stations, bauxite plants, air bases, tourist traps, oilwells with surrounds, banana plantations and nutmeg groves" (Lyon, 1984, p.
 124).
 This colourful representation was even then an unfair and incorrect characterization, and it has become increasingly so.
-Almost as an act of vengeance, many small subnational island jurisdictions now show enviable per capita levels of prosperity, even higher than those for small sovereign island states (Armstrong et al., 1998; Armstrong and Read, 2002; Bertram, 2004; Easterly and Kraay, 2000; Poirine, 1998).
+Almost as an act of vengeance many small sub-national island jurisdictions now show enviable per capita levels of prosperity, even higher than those for small sovereign island states (Armstrong et al., 1998; Armstrong and Read, 2002; Bertram, 2004; Easterly and Kraay, 2000; Poirine, 1998).

 To be sure, islands can still be used and valued principally for strategic metropolitan purposes.
 Japan, for example, maintains its only large and contentious US military base on the outlying island prefecture of Okinawa, recently the subject of a resiting agreement (Kakazu, 2000).
 Britain summarily deported the entire island population of the Chagos Archipelago and leased the islands to the USA, which in turn built the ultra-sophisticated Indian Ocean military base at Diego Garcia (Winchester, 2004).
-Of course, the USA meets another strategic purpose in the questionable practice of detaining suspected terrorists in 'legal limbo' on its island base at Guantánamo Bay in Cuba (Supreme Court of the United States, 2004; Greenhouse, 2008).
+Of course, the USA meets another strategic purpose in the questionable practice of detaining suspected terrorists in 'legal limbo' on its island base at Guantanamo Bay in Cuba (Supreme Court of the United States, 2004).
 The Australian government 'excised' Christmas Island, Cocos (Keeling) Islands and the Ashmore Reef from the nation's territory for the purposes of immigration, deeming that persons who had arrived there had not effectively entered the country (Connell, 2006, p.
 55).

-But this unflattering portrait of sub-national islands as weak and subordinate containers purely at the mercy of outside metropolitan powers is scarcely the norm in this new age of globalization and multi-level governance.
-Island jurisdictions customarily defy that caricature, whether as fully fledged states or increasingly as sub-national actors working out their own pragmatic responses to the challenges of a changing global system in concert with their partners.
-Of course, the patterns vary enormously, as do the constitutional choices and options.
+But this unflattering portrait of sub-national islands as weak and subordinate containers purely at the mercy of outside metropolitan powers is scarcely the norm in this new age of globalization and multilevel governance.
+Island jurisdictions customarily defy that caricature, whether as fully fledged states or increasingly as subnational actors working out their own pragmatic responses to the challenges of a changing global system in concert with their partners.
+The patterns vary enormously, as do the constitutional choices and options.
 Sovereignty is still a powerful dream for many peoples, whether living on islands or not, and in many circumstances it may be the best of all options.
 But we also now live in a world where there is less certainty about the merits of sovereignty than was once the case, and less arrogance about the ultimate choices that island jurisdictions ought to take.
-We welcome this more pragmatic and tolerant spirit respecting constitutional arrangements, along with the confidence and flexibility it engenders among island peoples worldwide.
+We welcome this more pragmatic and tolerant spirit respecting constitutional arrangements, along with the confidence and flexibility it engenders among island peoples world-wide.
 Now islands can get on with making their choices, and crafting their futures with less fear and ridicule than in the past.